Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_DataStorm/big_data.md

 <h4>3.3.3 Optimize Data Types</h4>

 Refer to Figure 3.3.3, a similar optimization was done using `.with_columns()` and applying `.cast()` to convert columns to efficient types such as `Categorical` and `Float32`.
-This step took advantage of Polars’ strong type system and internal compression.
+This step took advantage of Polar’s strong type system and internal compression.

 <div align="center">
     <img src="Images/po3.png" alt="po3" width="600">